hetrox8/hetrox8/README.md

 <h1 align='center'>Whoami</h1>

 Hello!
-I'm Suleiman Yusuf Gacheru, a passionate cybersecurity specialist with a focus on network security, ethical hacking, and threat analysis.
-I recently completed the Google Cybersecurity Professional Certificate and am excited to apply my skills to real-world challenges.
+I'm Suleiman Yusuf Gacheru, a passionate cybersecurity specialist with a focus on network, network security, incident response.
+I recently completed the Google Cybersecurity Professional Certificate and am excited to apply, improve and grow my skills to real-world challenges.

-In addition to cybersecurity, I have experience in full-stack web development using Ruby on Rails and React, which gives me a well-rounded understanding of how to secure applications from the ground up.
+In addition to cybersecurity, I have experience in full-stack web development using Ruby, Javascript, Rails and React, which gives me a well-rounded understanding of how to secure applications from the ground up.
 I'm continuously learning and looking for opportunities to grow, so feel free to check out my projects or reach out for collaborations.
 Skills
 Technical Skills